sys1169/Hao_Portfolio/Hospitality_Revenue_Dashboard.md

 ## Objective
 i.
 To create an interactive dashboard that displays key metrics for the hospitality company.
 ii.
-To identify the main problem of declining revenue and provide strategic recommendations to accordingly.
+To identify the main problem of declining revenue and provide strategic recommendations accordingly.

 ## 1. Set up interactive dashboard
 ### Star Schema